RebekahKoon/adept-ui/README.md

 # Adept

 Adept is a full-stack web app where users can search job postings created by employers as well as network with other users.
 Users will be able to select skills that apply to them and use these skills to search for jobs as well as determine how common these skills are requested in job postings.

+The repository for Adept's server can be found [here](https://github.com/devnguy/adept-graphql-server).

 To run locally, enter the following commands: